wltrup/BiasedDie/README.md

 The package lets you initialise the biased die in multiple ways, depending on the kind of data you have or want to produce.

+Once you initialise a die, you can sample from its distribution by calling its `next()` function, which returns a random item from the original list of *keys* (the die "faces"), with the correct probability.

+Note that an instance of `BiasedDie<T: Hashable>` is an *immutable value*.
+All you can do with one, once initialised, is to sample from it.

 ```swift
 public struct BiasedDie<T: Hashable> {